-Additionally, Synchrous provides live in-person or web-based training for topics like Claims 101, On-boarding, Contractual Risk Transfer, and more are available.
+Additionally, Synchrous provides live in-person or web-based training for topics like Claims 101, and more.
 Defensive driving classes are subsidized every 2-3 years for our pooling participants.
-Synchrous has produced Training Webinars that are available live or on-demand for topics ranging from Insurance 101, Accidents Happen, Now What? and Contractual Risk Transfer.
+Synchrous has produced training webinars that are available live or on-demand for topics ranging from Insurance 101, Accidents Happen, Now What? and Contractual Risk Transfer.

 Our pooling participants can also arrange their own training sessions.
-Providing that the training is focused on reducing claims, Synchrous will assist in covering the costs.
+Providing that the training is focused on reducing claims, Synchrous may assist in covering the costs.
 Synchrous provides grants to its pool participants on a first come, first served basis through its risk control grants.